Bound Tightening using Rolling-Horizon Decomposition for Neural Network Verification: Methodology

 \subsection{Rolling Horizon Sequence}

 We introduce a rolling horizon strategy for selecting sequences $\mathcal{S}$ of layers within a neural network for bound tightening.
 The rolling horizon length, denoted as $ H $, determines the maximum number of General Matrix Multiplications (Gemm) layers to be included in each sub-graph.
 We begin with an initial pair $ (s_1, t_1) $ representing the starting and ending layers of the window, where $ s_1 $ is the starting layer and $ t_1 $ is the tightening layer.
-Each subsequent pair $ (s_j, t_j) $ is constructed by shifting the window toward to the end layer, with $ H $ guiding the span of the window.
+Each subsequent pair $(s_j, t_j)$ in the sequence $\mathcal{S}$ is constructed by shifting the window toward the end layer, with $H$ guiding the span of the window and indicating the layers selected for bound tightening in each iteration.
+For instance, considering the ReLU neural network, we selected $t_j = \min(j+1, L-1)$ and $s_j = \max(0, t_j-H)$.
+Indeed, the choice of $s_j$ and $t_j$ can be adjusted for various neural network architectures, highlighting the inherent flexibility of our approach.

 The end goal is to tighten the neurons' bounds right before ReLU layers, thus each $ t $ in the sequence is a layer that precedes a ReLU layer.
 Figure \ref{fig:obbt_window} shows the OBBT-RH with horizon length $H = 2$ for a neural network with 5 layers.
 For $ H = 2 $, the sequence $\mathcal{S} = \{(0,2), (1,3), (2,4)\}$ includes pairs (\text{Input}, \text{Gemm2}), (\text{Gemm1}, \text{Gemm3}), and $(\text{Gemm2}, \text{Gemm4})$, each ending just before a ReLU layer.
 As $ H $ increases to 3, the sequence $\mathcal{S} = \{(0,2), (0,3), (1,4)\}$ includes pairs $ (\text{Input}, \text{Gemm2}) $, $ (\text{Input}, \text{Gemm3}) $ and $ (\text{Gemm1}, \text{Gemm4}) $, and for $ H = 4 $, $\mathcal{S} = \{(0,2), (0,3), (0,4)\}$ and it includes $\{(\text{Input}, \text{Gemm2})$, $(\text{Input}, \text{Gemm3})$, $(\text{Input}, \text{Gemm4})\}$, now encompassing all Gemm layers leading to a ReLU operator.